 From time to time something unusual crops up, but generally speaking you'll be offered one of the following.

-- Games consoles – Nintendo Switch, PlayStation 4 or PlayStation 4 Pro, Xbox One S or Xbox One X. Right now a free console will usually mean one of these machines
+- Games consoles – Nintendo Switch, PlayStation 5 or PlayStation 5 Digital, Xbox Series S or Xbox Series X. Right now a free console will usually mean one of these machines

 - Headphones, smart speakers and other audio – Anything from Apple AirPods to a Sonos smart speaker, or a posh set of over ear headphones, you'll find audio tech offered quite commonly as a free gift